freeCodeCamp/freeCodeCamp/guide/english/blockchain/features/index.md

 ---
 ## Features of Blockchain Technology

-Blockchain is almost always used in lieu of Bitcoin and cryptocurrency.
-However, there are many other places this technology can be used.
-And we are beginning to barely scratch the surface of it.
-With all the hype around it, we know, the Blockchain Technology (BlockTech) is going to be huge.
+Blockchain is the underlying technology of Bitcoin and other cryptocurrencies.
+There are also many other areas in which this technology can be used.
+We have barely begun to scratch the surface of the technology's potential.
+With all the hype around it, it's evident that Blockchain Technology (BlockTech) is going to be huge.
 But what makes it unique?

-In this article, we are going to explore the key characteristic features of BlockTech.
+In this article, we are going to explore the key features of BlockTech.

 #### _* Decentralized System_